-Commitments - At June 30, 2019, the City had various construction commitments outstanding:
+Commitments - At June 30, 2020, the City had various construction commitments outstanding:

-Renaissance Grant Phase III (Charleston Farms) - this project has an estimated cost of \$725,141, with maximum CDGB funding of \$500,000 to partially offset the cost.
-Virtually all of these costs will be expended during 2019-20, but there was \$19,652 spent during the 2018-19 year
+- Renaissance Grant Phase III (Charleston Farms) this project has an estimated cost of \$725,141, with maximum CDGB funding of \$500,000 to partially offset the cost.
+Most of these costs will be expended during 2020-21, but \$159,521 has been spent through June 30, 2020. - Downtown Revitalization Streetscape Project a construction contract for \$1,879,300 was awarded in June 2018 for the major construction for this project, with change orders adjusting the construction contract to \$2,269,708.
+As of June 30, 2020, this entire amount has been spent.
+In addition, other costs of about \$659,000 have been spent through June 30, 2020, primarily utilizing capital funds accumulated by the City.
+The remaining costs will be spent in during the 2020-21 fiscal year. - Comprehensive Trails Phase III this project has an estimated total cost of \$645,800, with about \$516,000 in federal grant funding and the remainder provided from City/County funding.
+Although planning began in FY2019, only \$129,156 has been spent as of June 30, 2020.
+Management was recently notified that funding on this project has been frozen, so the remaining funds will not be spent until funding becomes available.

-- Downtown Revitalization Streetscape Project a construction contract for \$1,879,300 was awarded in June 2018 for this project, with change orders adjusting the construction contract to \$2,269,708.
-As of June 30, 2019, approximately \$1,757,156 has been spent.
-In addition, other costs of about \$647,000 has been spent through June 30, 2019, primarily utilizing TIF funds accumulated by the City.
-The remaining costs will be spent in 2019 - 2020. - Comprehensive Trails Phase III this project has an estimated total cost of \$645,800, with approximately \$516,000 of the funding coming from a federal grant and the remainder provided from City/County funding.
-Although planning began prior to June 30, 2019, virtually all of the costs will be expended during the 2019-20 fiscal year due to construction delays. - Tanner Recreation 53-Acre Complex this project is in the design phase, of which approximately \$100,000 has been spent through June 30, 2019.
-The anticipated total cost is expected to exceed \$11 million, depending on the amenities that will be included in the park, which are still being discussed.
-Berkeley County School District recently agreed to fund a portion of the fields/tennis courts, which they will utilize.
-They have agreed to contribute \$957,000 towards these amenities, payable over the next three years beginning in approximately March 2020.
+- Tanner Recreation 53-Acre Complex this project is in the design/costing phase, of which approximately \$285,000 has been spent through June 30, 2020.
+The anticipated total cost is expected to approximate \$11.5 million, and Berkeley County School District has agreed to fund a portion of the fields/tennis courts, which they will utilize.
+They have agreed to contribute \$957,000 towards these amenities, payable over three years.
+The first two payments are anticipated to be received in February 2021.
+This project, along with other recreation improvements, will be funded with General Obligation bonds, which will be issued in February 2021. - There are several other smaller construction projects still in progress at June 30, 2020, which total approximately \$481,172, for which about \$77,000 has been spent through June 30, 2020.